 Use a flea comb, which has very narrowly spaced teeth to comb the area for fleas of “flea dirt”, which looks like tiny specks.
 Do these checks several times.

 My black Lab was scratching relentlessly a couple years ago.
 He was on flea prevention, so I assumed he would not have a flea problem.
 I checked him out and when he didn’t stop scratching, I took him to the Vet.
 The Vet also checked him thoroughly and flea-combed him.
 She found no fleas, yet he continued to scratch and whine.
 I decided to check him one more time and this time I found a single flea.
 Apparently, this flea had moved in and was causing my dog much misery because he had a flea sensitivity.
-I currently use Frontline Plus flea medication
+I had been using Frontline Plus flea medication

 which seems to be working well but plan to switch to the Seresto collar on my Vet’s advice.